apache/drill/_docs/odbc-jdbc-interfaces/using-odbc-on-linux-and-mac-os-x/060-advanced-properties.md

 title: "Advanced Properties"
 parent: "Using ODBC on Linux and Mac OS X"
 ---
-When you use advanced properties, you must separate them using a semi-colon (;).
+When you use advanced properties on Linux and Mac OS X, you must separate them using a semi-colon (;).

 For example, the following Advanced Properties string excludes the schemas